 You’ll find people who teach the law of attraction in spiritual terms, and you’ll find others who describe it in more scientific terms.
 Both offer valuable insight that can help all of us improve the quality of our lives.

-If the lack of spiritual or religious terms makes you nervous, then when you read material from those who use other terms, simply make appropriate substitutions as YOU go along and continue studying material that helps YOU gather all useful information about how life works.
+If the lack of spiritual or religious terms makes you nervous, then when you read material from those who use other terms, simply make appropriate substitutions as you go along and continue studying material that helps YOU gather all the useful information about how life works.

-If you think about it, we’re all in this together, trying to build a happy life for our families, and we can really learn from one another by building on common ground.
-In this study of the law of attraction, there is plenty of common ground to build upon.
+If you think about it, it’s simple.
+We’re all in this together, trying to build a happy life for our families, and we can really learn from one another by building on common ground.
+In this study of Rare Faith or the Law of Attraction, there is plenty of common ground to build upon.

 Personally, I don’t see any contradiction.
 Together, both explanations have helped me understand life better.
 I believe God created the Universe and uses natural laws to deliver the goods.